Traveling to Baliuag Bulacan Province Philippines – Things to do

 If you do not own a private vehicle, you will have to hire a tricycle and pay Php 25.00-50.00 each ride within Baliuag area depends on distance (as of 2019 fare).
 The tricycle can carry up to three-four passengers.

-COVID-19 YEAR 2022 UPDATE: The tricycle fare becomes Php 40.00-Php 100.00 within Baliuag area.
-Unfortunately as of this time, there is no other public transportation option aside from the tricycle that goes within the town of Baliuag.
+**COVID-19 YEAR 2022 UPDATE: The tricycle fare becomes Php 40.00-Php 100.00 within Baliuag area.
+Unfortunately as of this time, there is no other public transportation option aside from the tricycle.

 WHAT TO SEE AND DO BALIUAG – 10 RECOMMENDATIONS